 Things to do on the Isle of Mull

 The near-constant conveyor belt of Calmac ferries from Oban to Craignure would put Ryanair to shame.
-Iona day trippers aside, this has to be one of the busiest tourist routes in the country.
+Even allowing for Iona day trippers, this has to be one of the busiest tourist routes in the country.
 So here’s a few reasons why.

 There’s only one place to start and it’s Mull’s pretty ‘capital’ of Tobermory.
 Famous for its boldly coloured waterfront buildings, it can proudly claim to be one of the most recognisable spots in all of Scotland.
 This is particularly true for certain generations thanks to the TV show Balamory.
 Don’t sing the song!
 It’ll be with you all day.
 But with an excellent distillery, seafood on demand and arts and crafts shops all over the place it is one of my favourite island hubs and an excellent base for travel operations.